Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/stock-skylines.md

     df = monthly_returns_multi_year(start_year, end_year, ticker)
 ```

-Next, we initialize our figure and subplot, and configure it to be a `bar3d` plot.
+Next, we initialize our figure and subplot, and configure it to have the `bar3d` style.
 When we configure the barplot itself, we specify the relative size of our bars in the x and y axis, which I've chosen as 0.75 and 0.3, respectively.
 The height of our bars is set to show the monthly return from the `returns` column of our source DataFrame.

 ```python
     fig = plt.figure(figsize=(8, 3))